mlpierce22/hls-mvp/README.md

 ## Installation
 ### In Angular:
 1. Add `schemas: [CUSTOM_ELEMENTS_SCHEMA]` into `app.module.ts` of the app you want to import into.
 2. In `main.ts` add an import statement.
-It would be the same as embedding a script from an external source.
-For example, if I wanted something like `<script type='text/javascript' src="Desktop/custom-component.js"></script>`, then I would write this import into the main.ts: `import "Desktop/custom-component.js"`.
-It is still unclear to me if this can fetch from an external source like a script could (will figure out).
+I recommend downloading the camio-live-stream.js file at this link and placing it into a local folder.
+For example, if I wanted something like `<script type='text/javascript' src="./camio-live-streams.js"></script>`, then I would run something like `curl https://raw.githubusercontent.com/CamioCam/camio-stream-component/master/elements/camio-live-streams.js > ./elements/camio-live-streams.js` write this import into the main.ts: `import "../elements/camio-live-streams.js"`.
 3. Using the tag name that you declared for the custom component, just embed it where you want it in the app as if it was a regular component.
 Eg. in this case: `<camio-live-streams></camio-live-streams>`

 ### In Javascript and HTML: